Research Project Title

 J. Scott Hawker, Rochester Institute of Technology.

-Other UD Faculty
+Other UD staff:

-UD staff S-contract support.
+Other UD staff S-contract support.

 Hawker, J.S.
 Comer, B., Corbett, J.J.
 Ghosh, A. Korfmacher, K., Lee, E.E.
 Li, B., Prokop, C., Winebrake, “An Integrated Model to Study Environmental, Economic, and Energy Trade-Offs in Intermodal Freight Transportation,” 2010 International Environmental Modelling and Software Society (iEMSs) 2010 International Congress, Ottawa, Canada, July, 2010.